 No. However, if religious or other objections are raised by the next-of-kin, they will be considered on a case-by-case basis.
 The OCME is respectful of the wishes of the family and, in some cases, may be able to accommodate them.
 Autopsies are required on all homicide victims.

 Only the next-of-kin can grant permission to the organ procurement agency for organ or tissue donation.
 In rare instances, to protect certain forensic evidence, the Medical Examiner may disallow certain aspects of the organ or tissue procurement procedure.
 The ADME will notify the organ procurement agency where appropriate.

 Local funeral homes provide transportation service at State expense.
 If you have already chosen a local funeral home, they will be contacted first.

-In most cases, the deceased can be released to a funeral home immediately following the autopsy, usually within 24 to 48 hours of arrival at OCME.
-However, the deceased may remain at OCME for as long as required to make the necessary funeral arrangements.
+In most cases, the deceased can be released to a funeral home immediately following the autopsy, usually within 24 to 48 hrs of arrival at OCME.

 There is no charge to next-of-kin for an autopsy report.

 In most cases the funeral director will provide certified copies of the death certificate to the next-of-kin.
-Death certificates can also be obtained directly from the town or city clerk where the death occurred or from:
+Death certificates can also be obtained directly from the any town or city clerk in the State or from:

 NH Department Of State

 In some cases a pending death certificate will be issued initially.
 Once all test results are available, a final amended death certificate will be prepared and the next-of-kin notified by telephone.

 You are welcome to call the office at (603)271-1235 with any other questions.
 Additional information and a variety of resources are available to help you through this difficult time.
 Some of these can be found on our website https://www.doj.nh.gov/medical-examiner/.
 More services are available at https://www.211nh.org/ or simply by dialing 2-1-1.
 If you are experiencing an actual emergency call 9-1-1.